 The adjacent diagram shows the layout of SS Explorer’s machinery.
 A brief description of the machinery in a clockwise direction follows.

 The general service pumps can draw water from the sea, the bilge main, the bilge direct, the ballast main and the feed system.
-It can discharge to all of these except the bilge in addition to supplying water to deck services.
+It can discharge to all of these except the bilge in addition to supplying water to deck services and the engine condenser.
 These pumps have an air pump mounted above the motor to allow the pump to prime.

 The fresh water pump transfers fresh water from storage tanks to the feed system.